 Red Rock Canyon Interpretive Association promotes the wise stewardship of the voluminous and unique natural, cultural and scientific resources that are prolific and irreplaceable at Red Rock Canyon State Park.
 The interpretation and education of this extraordinary masterpiece of nature is contingent on the delicate balance of use by the public so that future generations will continue to be gifted with the plethora of riches to be found in the fragile desert environment.
 RRCIA believes that sacred environments should be preserved and that humans have a lot to learn from respecting nature’s treasures such as Red Rock Canyon State Park.

-Red Rock Canyon State Park General Plan Update
+Red Rock Canyon State Park General Plan Update is Below

 The California Department of Parks and Recreation (State Parks) has filed a Notice of Preparation (NOP) for an Environmental Impact Report (EIR) to be prepared for the Red Rock Canyon State Park General Plan Revision, according to the California Environmental Quality Act (CEQA).